Exponential methods for anisotropic diffusion: Conclusions

 \section{Conclusions}

 Numerically solving the anisotropic diffusion equation forms a crucial component in understanding the physics of CR diffusion as well as properties of the Galactic magnetic field.
 The stiff nature of the linear diffusion equation can be combated by directly computing the exponential of the matrix, instead of using implicit (or explicit) methods, which allows for one to take extremely large step sizes without comprising the accuracy of the solution.
-In certain cases, this may even allow us to take only one time step size, thereby expediting the simulations by a colossal margin.
+In certain cases, this may even allow us to take only a single time step, thereby expediting the simulations by a colossal margin.

 Using a number of test models for anisotropic diffusion, we show that the iterative method of polynomial interpolation at Leja points and the direct approach of the $\mu$-mode integrator, that makes use of the Kronecker form of the underlying matrices, significantly outperform any implicit or semi-implicit integrator.
 We also test the performance of a penalisation approach with semi-implicit and exponential integrators.
 We find that this approach is computationally intensive as we artificially add extra diffusion and try to treat the remainder term using some explicit methods.

-Even though all examples considered in this study are two-dimensional, the extension to three dimensions is rather straightforward.
+Even though all examples considered in this study are two-dimensional, the extension to three dimensions is rather straightforward for the Leja interpolation method, exponential integrators, and Crank--Nicolson.
+However, the situation for the direct solver, i.e. the $\mu$-mode integrator, becomes a bit more complicated.
+The cost of computing the matrix exponentials scales as $O(\mathrm{N}^3)$, where `$\mathrm{N}$' is the number of grid points in each direction.
+The cost of the matrix-matrix products scales as $O(\mathrm{N} \cdot \mathrm{N}^2)$, which in 2D, is roughly the same as computing the exponentials of the matrices.
+In 3D, however, the cost of computing the exponentials would still scale as $O(\mathrm{N}^3)$, whereas the matrix-matrix products scale as $O(\mathrm{N}^4)$, and this is expected to dictate the overall computational cost.